KatherineZhangZ/developing-data-products/README.md

 * Picks the number of clusters.
 The defualt number of cluster is 3.

-* The chart on the right will plot the K-mean clusters result based on the two features selects.
+* The K-mean clusters are caculated based on the above selections and the result is shown in a plot.